Mastering Event Management Protocol In 2024

 Synchronisation

-Coordinating the in-person and virtual aspects of a hybrid event is challenging but essential.
+Coordinating a hybrid event's in-person and virtual aspects is challenging but essential.
 This includes synchronising schedules, content delivery, and engagement opportunities for both attendee groups.

 Content Adaptation

 Organisers must adapt content to suit both in-person and virtual audiences.
-This may involve offering different sessions or approaches to cater to the unique needs of each group.
+This may involve offering different sessions or approaches to cater to each group's unique needs.

 Engagement Equality